Christmas racing: will these hot favourites be bankers or blowouts?

 After Romeo Coolio finished third in the Supreme, well ahead of Salvator Mundi, that horse then reversed form at Aintree, with the Willie Mullins-trained gelding getting the better of Gordon Elliott's star by seven lengths.

-However, the re-opposing Salvator Mundi was sent off at odds of 1-7 for his chasing bow at Thurles last month, but could only finish second behind stablemate Kappa Jy Pyke, whilst another rival in this race July Flower is two from two over fences, but this is a tougher assignment and she may benefit from a stronger stamina test at this level - she was placed in a French Champion Hurdle over further than three miles.
+However, the re-opposing Salvator Mundi was sent off at odds of 1-7 for his chasing bow at Thurles last month, but could only finish second behind stablemate Kappa Jy Pyke, whilst another rival in this race, the mare July Flower, is two from two over fences, but this is a tougher assignment.
+She may also benefit from a stronger stamina test at this level - she was placed in a French Champion Hurdle over further than three miles.

 Verdict: Banker